-The PSF “Family Fund” exists to assist students who are experiencing a financial or other situation that might hinder them from participating fully in student life at Pettisville.
+The PSF's Family Fund was created to find student needs and meet them, to assist students who are experiencing a financial or other situation that might hinder them from participating fully in student life at Pettisville.

 These scholarships are offered by the Pettisville School Foundation.
 Click the link above for the PSF Scholarship Program information.
 All scholarships are one time, non-renewable awards and are contingent upon successful completion of one term of college work.

-As we look to the “ NEXT 30 Years,” the Pettisville School Foundation will continue to serve our students, staff and community through scholarships, grants and other projects.
+As we look to the “ NEXT 35 Years,” the Pettisville School Foundation will continue to serve our students, staff and community through scholarships, grants and other projects.

 PETTISVILLE SCHOOL FOUNDATION